 A capital lease is treated the same as a purchase, and the equipment is shown as an asset and a liability on the lessee's business balance sheet.

-If a lessee does not acquire the asset, does not use the asset for most of its useful life, or does not pay a significant portion of its cost during the lease term, the FASB considers this type of equipment lease an operating lease.
+If a lessee does not acquire the asset, does not use the asset for most of its useful life, or does not pay a significant portion of its cost during the lease term, the FASB considers this type of funding agreement an operating lease.
 As always, Key encourages you to consult your tax advisor before entering any financing agreement.

 As a longtime member of the Equipment Leasing and Finance Association (ELFA), Key encourages you to learn more about financing by visiting the Equipment Finance Advantage web site hosted by the ELFA.